Methamphetamine Possession in California

 When facing any type of drug possession charge, you need to speak with your criminal defense lawyer about what possession really means and whether there is any way you can defend yourself by showing you did not have actual, constructive, or joint possession of the meth.

 Whether or not you can argue against actual, constructive, or joint possession depends on the specifics of your case.
-You need to speak with our Los Angeles meth possession lawyers to learn more about this potential defense.
+You need to speak with Los Angeles meth possession lawyers to learn more about this potential defense.

 Penalties for Possession of Meth